-Like adopting a new exercise routine, Dr. Smith says sugar withdrawal symptoms will be most prevalent during the first three to five days of reducing intake.
+Like adopting a new exercise routine, Dr. Smith says sugar withdrawal symptoms will be most prevalent during the first three to five days of intake reduction.
 “The first thing people notice is they typically get headaches, similar to caffeine withdrawal,” he says.
 “They also report having decreased energy levels and mental acuity, as well as gastrointestinal distress.”

-It’s not totally clear why this happens from a biochemical standpoint, but research shows that giving up sugar creates a similar reaction in the body as ditching drugs.
+It’s not totally clear why this happens from a biochemical standpoint, but research shows that giving up sugar can potentially trigger a similar reaction in the body to the effect of stopping certain drugs2.
 Dopamine levels fall, while acetylcholine, a neurotransmitter that regulates pain perception, rises—and this chemical combination is said to be linked to withdrawal symptoms.
 Science aside, it’s important to remember this phase is only temporary.
-Dr. Smith says, “Not everyone experiences it, and if you do, you have to believe that it’s going to get better."
+What's more, Dr. Smith says, “not everyone experiences it, and if you do, you have to believe that it’s going to get better."

-If it all becomes too much to bear, he recommends eating some fruit to take the edge off—some options are lower in sugar than others, so stock up on options that won't give you a glycemic spike.
+If it all becomes too much to bear, he recommends eating some fruit to lessen any symptoms you may be experiences—some kinds are lower in sugar than others, so try and stock up on some of the best low-sugar fruit options whenever possible..